 More about the Author

-Alexis runs a blog called Cafe Beauty, a beauty and lifestyle-centric blog where she shares makeup reviews, seasonal favorites, and monthly releases.
+This is a guest post from Alexis.
+He runs a blog called Cafe Beauty, a beauty and lifestyle-centric blog where she shares makeup reviews, seasonal favorites, and monthly releases.
 You can find her Twitter here and her Instagram as well.